Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT.md

 ## The Prophet Forecasting Model
-We use a decomposable time series model with three main model components: trend, seasonality, and holidays.
-They are combined in the following equation:
+Prophet employs a three-part decomposable time series model: trend, seasonality, and holidays.

-g(t): piecewise linear or logistic growth curve for modelling non-periodic changes in time series s(t): periodic changes (e.g. weekly/yearly seasonality) h(t): effects of holidays (user provided) with irregular schedules
++ g(t): non-periodic changes in time series are modelled using a piecewise linear or logistic growth curve.

++ s(t): regular changes (weekly/yearly seasonality, for example).

++ h(t): the effects of holidays (given by the user) on irregular schedules.

-εt: error term accounts for any unusual changes not accommodated by the model Using time as a regressor, Prophet is trying to fit several linear and non linear functions of time as components.
-Modeling seasonality as an additive component is the same approach taken by exponential smoothing in Holt-Winters technique .
-We are, in effect, framing the forecasting problem as a curve-fitting exercise rather than looking explicitly at the time based dependence of each observation within a time series.
++ (t): error term accounts for any unexpected changes that the model does not account for.

+Prophet is trying to fit numerous linear and non linear time functions as components using time as a regressor.
+Seasonality is modelled as an additive component in the same way that exponential smoothing is used in the Holt-Winters technique.
+Instead of directly looking at the time based dependence of each observation inside a time series, we are effectively framing the forecasting problem as a curve-fitting exercise.

 ### Trend

-Trend is modelled by fitting a piece wise linear curve over the trend or the non-periodic part of the time series.
-The linear fitting exercise ensures that it is least affected by spikes/missing data.
+A piecewise linear curve is fitted over the trend or non-periodic section of the time series to model the trend.
+The linear fitting procedure ensures that spikes and missing data are minimised.

 ### Saturating growth

-An important question to ask here is – Do we expect the target to keep growing/falling for the entire forecast interval?

-More often than not, there are cases with non-linear growth with a running maximum capacity.
-I will illustrate this with an example below.

-Let’s say we are trying to forecast number of downloads of an app in a region for the next 12 months.
-The maximum downloads is always capped by the total number of smartphone users in the region.
-The number of smartphone users will also, however, increase with time.

-With domain knowledge at his/her disposal, an analyst can then define a varying capacity C(t) for the time series forecasts he/she is trying to make.
+Is it reasonable to expect the target to continue growing/falling throughout the duration of the prediction interval?
+There are frequently situations of non-linear development with a running maximum capacity.
+An analyst can then define a variable capacity C(t) for the time series forecasts he or she is seeking to create using domain knowledge.

 ### Changepoints

-Another question to answer is whether my time series encounters any underlying changes in the phenomena e.g. a new product launch, unforeseen calamity etc.  At such points, the growth rate is allowed to change.
-These changepoints are automatically selected.
-However, a user can also feed the changepoints manually if it is required.
-In the below plot, the dotted lines represent the changepoints for the given time series.
+Another point to address is whether my time series encounters any underlying changes in the phenomena, such as a new product launch, a natural disaster, or other unforeseen events.
+The growth rate is allowed to fluctuate at such times.
+These changepoints are chosen at random.
+However, if necessary, a user can manually feed the changepoints.
+The dotted lines in the plot below reflect the changepoints for the provided time series.

-As the number of changepoints allowed is increased the fit becomes more flexible.
-There are basically 2 problems an analyst might face while working with the trend component:
+The fit becomes more adjustable as the number of changepoints allowed increases.
+When working with the trend component, an analyst may encounter one of two issues.

 ### Seasonality

-To fit and forecast the effects of seasonality, prophet relies on fourier series to provide a flexible model.
-Seasonal effects s(t) are approximated by the following function:
+Prophet uses fourier series to fit and forecast the impacts of seasonality and give a flexible model.
+The following function approximates seasonal impacts s(t):

-P is the period (365.25 for yearly data and 7 for weekly data)
+The letter P stands for period (365.25 for yearly data and 7 for weekly data)

-The fourier order N that defines whether high frequency changes are allowed to be modelled is an important parameter to set here.
-For a time series, if the user believes the high frequency components are just noise and should not be considered for modelling, he/she could set the values of N from to a lower value.
-If not, N can be tuned to a higher value and set using the forecast accuracy.
+An important parameter to choose here is the fourier order N, which determines whether high frequency variations can be represented.
+If the user considers the high frequency components in a time series are just noise and should not be included for modelling, he or she can reduce the amount of N. If not, N can be raised to a greater amount and the forecast accuracy used to set it.

 ### Holidays and events
-Holidays and events incur predictable shocks to a time series.
-For instance, Diwali in India occurs on a different day each year and a large portion of the population buy a lot of new items during this period.
+Holidays and events cause predictable peaks and valleys in a time series.
+Diwali, for example, is celebrated on a different day each year in India, and a huge section of the population buys a lot of new products during this time.

-Prophet allows the analyst to provide a custom list of  past and future events.
-A window around such days are considered separately and additional parameters are fitted to model the effect of holidays and events.
+The analyst can create a custom list of past and future occurrences using Prophet.
+Additional parameters are fitted to model the effect of vacations and events in a window surrounding such days.

 ## Data